parrt/msds692/notes/youtube.md

 ...
 ```

-*Please do not bring up videos that could be offensive to your fellow student!*
+*Please do not bring up videos that could be offensive to your fellow students!*

 **Exercise**: Now let's combine the search with the comment retrieval so that we find all comments associated with, say, 10 videos.
 Create a function that returns a list of video IDs (cut/paste from previous functionality):